-These three peculiar looking members of the Cucurbitaceae family are every where you turn.
+These three peculiar-looking members of the Cucurbitaceae family (Cucurbita) are everywhere you turn.
 Coming in an odd array of different shapes, colors, and sizes, they are hard to ignore.
 And despite their unique appearance, they sort of all look the same.
 So what's the difference?

-There is summer squash, and then there is winter squash (hello, spaghetti squash, buttercup squash, and hubbard squash).
-Winter squash has thicker skin than its summer counterpart, making it ideal for storing through the long cold winter months.
-It is harvested at the same time as its pumpkin and gourd friends, but unlike them, it is meant solely for eating.
+There is summer squash (like zucchini and pattypan), and then there is winter squash (hello, spaghetti squash, buttercup squash, and hubbard squash).
+Winter squash has thicker skin than its summer counterpart, making it ideal for storing through the long, cold winter months.
+It is harvested at the same time as its pumpkin and gourd friends, but unlike them, squash varieties are meant solely for eating.

 Baked, boiled, steamed, roasted, pureed, sautéed, or pan-fried, squash can be prepared just about any way you dice it.
 The key is knowing when to peel, and when to skip it.
 Acorns and Delicata have thinner skin that is easy to eat.
-Blue Hubbard, on the other hand, is tough and inedible.
+Blue Hubbard, on the other hand, has tough and inedible rind.

 When you are picking out your pumpkins this fall, remember each type has its own specialty.
 If you are making pumpkin pie, Sugar pumpkins are best.
-Those mini sized Jack Be Littles are perfect for table decorations or as a single serving pumpkin soup appetizer.
+Those mini-sized Jack Be Littles at the grocery store are perfect for table decorations or as a single serving pumpkin soup appetizer.
 And for carving, anything big like Big Rock pumpkins will do.

-Walk around a fall crafts fair and you are sure to see some amazing gourd pieces.
-Hard-shelled, gourds have a long history of ornamental use, being turned into bowls and banjos alike.
+Walk around a fall craft fair and you are sure to see some amazing gourd pieces.
+Hard-shelled, gourds have a long history of ornamental use, being turned into bowls, birdhouses, and musical instruments alike.
 Unlike squash and pumpkins, gourds are inedible and only used for decorating.
 But that's okay, we all like looking at cool things, anyway.
 It may only be for decorative purposes, but bottle gourds still look beautiful in a garden.